Pharkie/scribe/README.md

 # Project Scribe

+Here's a cool little networked thermal printer for printing whatever you like.

 ## 🛠️ This fork by Pharkie

 This fork includes the following changes on top of the original repo: